 Described by Adrian Hamilton (The Independent) as ‘some of her most exciting and pleasurable works,’ the collages she creates draw us in, inviting us to feel what moves her, whether in a landscape or an interior, we become part of a moment in time.
 Her disciplined approach to collage underpins the work with a strong abstract quality of mark and pattern.
 Her collages are made entirely from paper painted beforehand.
 “When I work with collage I feel I am sculpting with paper and painting at the same time.
 After looking for a long time at my subject matter.
 It is fast and furious work; holding on to and trying to replicate the memory of the landscape that I have experienced, not just visually in its form and colour, but also in the impact created in my mind by the wind, sun, rain, smells and sounds”.

 Marzia Colonna was born in Pisa in 1951.
 She entered art school aged 12 and continued to study at the Academia di Belle Arti in Florence.
 In 1970 she moved with her husband Robert Montagu to England.
 Her first solo exhibition in London was in 1979.
 Since then she has exhibited regularly.
 Her work is in many collections in Europe, the United States and Australasia.
 Since 1985 she has lived and worked in West Dorset.
 A major sculpture was purchased in 2001 by the Jerwood foundation and in 2002 by Newby Hall sculpture collection.

-Marzia’s new collages will be posted online shortly.
-Please call 01308 459511, email firstname.lastname@example.org or respond to this page if you would like to enquire or buy any of these works.
+Marzia Colonna’s new collages can be viewed below.
+Please call 01308 459511, email email@example.com or respond to this page if you would like to enquire or buy any of these works.
 Click on an image to find details and prices.